eduviana/loopstudios-landing-page-main/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size (375px and 1440px)
+- View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page

+<strong>The page is made only for the measures 375px and 1440px!</strong>

 ### Screenshot